Please note that our September 2017 intake is now closed. Applications for 2018 are now open.

 For application information please see our how to apply page.

-Candidates will normally have a first or second class bachelors’ degree.
+You will need to hold a first or second class bachelors’ degree in order to be eligible to apply for this course.
 Voluntary or professional experience of work with children and young people is desirable, but not essential.

-Applicants for whom English is not their first language will need to demonstrate that they meet the minimum English language requirement of IELTS 7 minimum all categories (or equivalent).
-Candidates will normally have a first or second class bachelors’ degree.
+If English is not your first language you will need to demonstrate that you meet the minimum English language requirement of IELTS 7 in all categories (or equivalent).

-On-course requirements: To count towards a professional body accreditation, such as UKCP or BACP, the course require students to undertake a supervised placement practice of a minimum of 100 hours and a minimum 40 hours of personal therapy with an approved and BACP or UKCP accredited counsellor or therapist.
-A student membership of the British Association for Counselling and Psychotherapy (BACP), a professional indemnity insurance and a Disclosure and Barring Service (DBS) check are also mandatory.
+On-course requirements: To count towards a professional body accreditation, such as UKCP or BACP, you will need to undertake a supervised placement practice of a minimum of 100 hours as well as a minimum 40 hours of personal therapy with an approved and BACP or UKCP accredited counsellor or therapist.
+A student membership of the British Association for Counselling and Psychotherapy (BACP), a professional indemnity insurance and a Disclosure and Barring Service (DBS) check are also mandatory for this course.
 These requirements imply additional costs on the top of the fee.

 For information regarding English language requirements at the University, please see our IELTS page.